No reviews

 • linalol, responsible for the fresh floral scent

-• α- and β-pinene, woody pine scent, as in cumin, pine (pine cone), juniper berry, black pepper and hemp
+• α- and β-pinene, woody pine scent, as in cumin, pine cone, juniper berry, black pepper and hemp

 • safrole, sweet spicy with anise notes, as in cinnamon

-• myristicin, warm spicy, like balsamic, in cinnamon, nutmeg and black pepper
+• myristicine, warm spicy, like balsamic vinegar, in cinnamon, nutmeg and black pepper

-• 100% pepper berries from the Tasmannia lanceolata
+• 100% pepper berries of the Tasmannia lanceolata

 • origin: Tasmania, Australia